 Advertisement

 The Local France - [email protected]

-How much more expensive will life in France be in 2024?
+What prices will rise in France in 2024?

-A man withdraws money from an ATM in Lille, northern France (Photo by PHILIPPE HUGUEN / AFP)
+A man withdraws money from an ATM.
+(Photo by PHILIPPE HUGUEN / AFP)

-From food to fuel, medical costs to property taxes - here's how we can expect the cost of living to rise in 2024 in France, and how much you may need to budget for everyday items.
+From food to fuel, medical costs to property taxes and stamps - here's how prices will rise in France in 2024, and how much to budget for daily life.

+Advertisement